markmccoid/codingdocs/docs/Webpack/WebpackBasics.md

 ### CSS Modules
 This is based on create-react-app's webpack config, but should work outside of it also.

+> **NOTE:** If you enable CSS Modules, you will lose any global styles.
+Meaning you need to use CSS Modules everywhere.

 The webpack config's *modules* section is an object and one of the keys is **rules:**, this is where you will find the test for CSS.

 As an aside, the *rules* section of the *modules* part of the config is an array of objects.
 Here is the css loader part: